-Optimizing warehouse capacity
+Optimising warehouse capacity

 For instance, using a warehouse management system (WMS) can help you collect and record warehouse-related data based on historical activity, including real-time inventory tracking.
 This insight can help you track the flow of inventory throughout your warehouse to identify inefficiencies and make improvements in your overall operations.

 Periodical warehouse inspections can also bring warehouse capacity inefficiencies to the surface.
-By looking at warehouse functionality — and not just capacity alone — including warehouse receiving and put-away processes, you’re given a holistic view of how to optimize warehouse capacity based on overall performance.
+By looking at warehouse functionality — and not just capacity alone — including warehouse receiving and put-away processes, you’re given a holistic view of how to optimise warehouse capacity based on overall performance.

 Increasing current warehouse capacity

 If your warehouse is currently at capacity, you’re likely looking for ways to increase it.
-While there are ways to optimize the existing space of your warehouse, you of course can’t increase it beyond what your facility can physically hold.
+While there are ways to optimise the existing space of your warehouse, you of course can’t increase it beyond what your facility can physically hold.

 So if you’re anticipating growth in the near future, it may be wise to prepare for increased capacity sooner than later.
 Therefore, you will need to have a good sense of future demand by forecasting inventory needs way in advance.